Time to take a trip down memory lane.

 At the time, Liverpool were known for their leaky defence, but the Dutchman’s arrival triggered for a reversal in fortunes.

-Naby Keita’s much-anticipated arrival was accompanied with the purchase of Leon Goretzka, fresh off the German’s impressive showing at the 2018 World Cup.
+Naby Keita’s much-anticipated arrival was accompanied with the marquee purchase of Mateo Kovacic, fresh off the Croatia’s impressive showing at the 2018 World Cup.

 With Emre Can leaving on a free and Jordan Henderson mercifully retiring at the age of 28, the Reds underwent a serious makeover in midfield.

-And when Thomas Lemar was revealed as a deadline day signing, Paddy Power decided to pay out on Liverpool winning the title — a decision that was latter justified.
+And when Thomas Lemar was revealed as a deadline day signing, Paddy Power decided to pay out on Liverpool winning the title — a decision that was later justified.

 Here’s a reminder of how Liverpool lined-up for their first game of the season against newly-promoted Wolves…

-Klopp’s favourite XI at the time is well-known but with the likes of Sadio Mane, Alex Oxlade-Chamberlain, Gini Wijnaldum and World Cup winners Dominic Solanke and Adam Lallana on the hoverbench, Liverpool’s success was at least partly down to effective rotation.
+Klopp’s favourite XI at the time is well-known but with the likes of Sadio Mane, Ben Woodburn, Alex Oxlade-Chamberlain, Gini Wijnaldum and World Cup winners Dominic Solanke and Adam Lallana on the hoverbench, Liverpool’s success wavery much down to effective rotation.

 The first real test of the season came after six games when the Reds hosted neighbours Everton in a dramatic Merseyside derby.

 Toffees’ boss Sam Allardyce named five No10s in his starting line-up but instructed his team to lump it over their heads — a tactic which backfired spectacularly.

 Mohamed Salah bagged his first hat-trick of the season with Bobby Firmino and Naby Keita also on the scoresheet in a 5-0 win at Anfield.